Breast Cancer General Information

 Breast cancer can begin in different parts of the breast.
 A breast is made up of three main parts: lobules, ducts, and connective tissue.
 The lobules are the glands that produce milk.
 The ducts are tubes that carry milk to the nipple.
 The connective tissue (which consists of fibrous and fatty tissue) surrounds and holds everything together.
 Most breast cancers begin in the ducts or lobules.

 Many organizations publish information about breast cancer.
-Below are links that can be helpful
+Below are links that may be helpful:

 Breast Cancer 101, Young Survival Coalition